 A school council is group of students who are elected to represent the views of all pupils and to improve their school.

-Members of the school council are responsible for carrying out the ideas that have been agreed, such as planning competitions, organising fun nights and Eid parties.
+Members of the school council are responsible for carrying out the ideas that have been agreed, such as planning competitions, organising fun nights and film nights.

-To make sure that our school is a safe and happy place for children.
+To make sure that our school is a safe and happy place for all our children.

-To make sure that children have a place to voice their concerns.
+To have a safe place where children can voice their concerns.

 To encourage all children in the school to suggest improvements.

-To make sure any suggestions or concerns are listened to and acted upon.
+To ensure any suggestions or concerns are listened to and acted upon.